-The Manhattan (KS) Branch is one of the 10 active branches in Kansas and was established in 1920.
+The AAUW Manhattan (KS) Branch is one of the seven active branches in Kansas and was established in 1920.
 Our members are knowledgeable, interesting women of various ages and backgrounds joined together to promote the interests and provide support to women and girls in our growing, vibrant community.
 We also thoroughly enjoy just being together!
 K-State students and faculty can further take advantage of AAUW’s programs and resources by participating in the new student organization, AAUW at Kansas State University.
 Learn more under the K-STATE PARTNER section or visit them on Facebook @AAUW at K-State.

 Important goals for our local branch are:

 - Passionately uniting to promote the advancement and equity for women in education, career paths, pay, leadership, and economic and political opportunities.